Skyline (Honolulu): Native burials

 The city's decision to conduct the archaeological survey in phases subsequently led to a lawsuit filed on February 1, 2011, by the Native Hawaiian Legal Corporation on behalf of cultural practitioner Paulette Kaleikini.
-The suit, which named both the city and the State of Hawaiʻi as defendants, contended that state law requires the full length of the rail line to have an archaeological survey conducted before any construction takes place, and seeks to void the environmental impact statement and all construction permits issued for the project.
-Kaleikini's lawyers filed on February 18 a request for an injunction to stop work on the project until the case is resolved.
-The suit was initially dismissed on March 23, 2011, after Circuit Court Judge Gary Chang ruled that state and federal laws allow the archaeological surveys to be conducted in phases.
-Kaleikini's lawyers subsequently appealed to the Hawaiʻi Supreme Court, which heard oral arguments in the case on May 24, 2012.
-The court ruled on August 24, 2012, that it agreed with plaintiff Kaleikini that the archaeological survey needed to be completed before construction could take place, and that the State Historic Preservation Division did not comply with state law when it approved the project.
-The case has now been remanded to Circuit Court.
-On December 27, 2012, the United States District Court for the District of Hawaii granted the plaintiffs' injunction, and ordered that all construction-related activities in Segment 4 of the archaeological survey be halted until compliance with the Hawaiʻi Supreme Court decision made earlier this year is met.
-This ruling does not affect construction activities in the first three segments, nor does it affect construction planning, design, or engineering in Segment 4, which is the final segment to be built.
-The Segment 4 area encompasses the downtown area and its immediate environs, including Chinatown, Mother Waldron Park, and Beretania Street.
-Judge Tashima, the only sitting judge on the case, ruled on condition of the injunction that the city is required to file periodic status updates on their compliance with the judgment.
-The injunction will then terminate 30 days after defendants file a notice of final compliance.
+The suit, which named both the city and the State of Hawaiʻi as defendants, contended that state law required the full length of the rail line to have an archaeological survey conducted before any construction took place, and sought to void the environmental impact statement and all construction permits issued for the project.
+Kaleikini's lawyers filed on February 18 a request for an injunction to stop work on the project until the case was resolved.
+The suit was initially dismissed in March 2011 by Circuit Court Judge Gary Chang.
+However, after Kaleikini's lawyers appealed, the Hawaiʻi Supreme Court ruled in August 2012 in the plaintiff's favor, finding that the State Historic Preservation Division did not comply with state law when it approved the project.
+The case was then remanded to Circuit Court.
+In December 2012, the United States District Court for the District of Hawaii granted the plaintiffs' injunction, and ordered that all construction-related activities be halted until compliance with the Hawaiʻi Supreme Court decision was met.
+Judge Tashima, the sitting judge on the case, ruled that the city is required to file periodic status updates on their compliance with the judgment.
+The injunction would then terminate 30 days after defendants filed a notice of final compliance.

+In February 2013, the rail authority said that they had completed the required archaeological surveys and that construction would resume later that year.
+The agency reported that remains were discovered at seven sites in the downtown area, and that if it was decided to leave them in place, then they "would be able to adjust the final design to accommodate that request".